wonders of tanzania

 On the outskirts of Arusha we find the Moivaro Coffee Plantation Lodge & Estate (2 nights).
 Tropical gardens surround the brick cottages with thatch roofs and private verandas, plus a welcoming pool. http://moivaro.com/lodges/tanzania/moivaro-lodge/

 The Tarangire Safari Lodge (2 nights) is situated on a bluff overlooking the vast savannah and Tanangire River below.
 Accommodations are offered in quintessential safari tents (with en-suite solar showers) or Maasai boma-style bungalows.
-Other features include a spectacular view terrace, boutique, open-air dining pavilion, a pool, and WiFi. www.tarangiresafarilodge.com
+Other features include a spectacular view terrace, boutique, open-air dining pavilion, a pool, and WiFi.
+Don’t be surprised if you hear lions in the night, or impalas or elephants walk past your tent at daybreak! www.tarangiresafarilodge.com

 Near Ngorongoro Crater we will stay at the Ngorongoro Farm House (2 nights).
-This coffee plantation offers modern accommodations, large verandas with views of the Oldeani Volcano, gracious gardens, a pool, WiFi, and laundry. http://twctanzania.com/en/accommodation/ngorongoro-farm-house/
+This coffee plantation offers modern accommodations, large verandas with views of the Oldeani Volcano, gracious gardens, a pool, WiFi, and laundry.
+Huge organic gardens supply their kitchens as well as attracting a rich assortment of bird life. http://twctanzania.com/en/accommodation/ngorongoro-farm-house/

-The Serengeti Kati Kati Tented Camp (2 night) offers 10 traditional tents, each with private showers, flush toilets, and lighting by solar lights.
-Sundowners and dinners are served around a nightly campfire. www.tanganyikawildernesscamps.com/camps/serengetimediumcamp/
+The Serengeti Kati Kati Tented Camp (2 night) offers 16 traditional tents, each with private showers, flush toilets, and lighting by solar lights.
+This is our most rustic camp, set amid a scrub forest overlooking the plains.
+Sundowners are served around a nightly campfire, with dinner in a nearby open-air tent. www.tanganyikawildernesscamps.com/camps/serengetimediumcamp/

 The Southern Sun Dar es Salaam Hotel (1 night) offers the exotic African appeal of a tranquil oasis amid a bustling capital city. https://www.tsogosun.com/southern-sun-dar-es-salaam

 The Lake Manze Tented Lodge (3 nights) is located on the shores of Lake Manze.
 Twelve lovely walk-in tents, each with twin or double beds, flush toilet, outdoor shower and private shaded veranda are perfectly situated to enjoy the setting and passing wildlife.
-The central “lodge” is simply a large thatched roof spreading above a sand floor, with armchairs and sofas for lounging with a drink to watch the animals come and go. http://www.ed.co.tz/property/lake-manze/
+The central “lodge” is simply a large thatched roof spreading above a sand floor, with armchairs and sofas for lounging with a drink to watch the animals come and go.
+Candle-lit dinners are under the vast African sky. http://www.ed.co.tz/property/lake-manze/

 Please note that all accommodations are subject to final confirmation based on availability – comparable hotels will be substituted as required.